jlesage/docker-baseimage-gui/README.md

  2. Third party applications may not support `Alpine`.
  3. The `Alpine` distribution uses the [musl] C standard library instead of GNU C library ([glibc]).

-  * NOTE: Using the `Alpine` image with glibc integrated (`alpine-3.5-glibc` tag) may ease integration of applications.
+Note that using the `Alpine` image with glibc integrated (`alpine-3.5-glibc` tag) may ease integration of applications.

 The next choice is to use the `Debian` image.
 It provides a great compatibility and its size is smaller than the `Ubuntu` one.
 Finally, if for any reason you